sirspot/ACR/README.md

     all of the headers in the include/ACR/public folder.
 Many of these headers can be used on their own but some build upon another.

-    When a public header requires something defined in another file, a comment starting with "included for" will define what was used.
+    Any time something is defined in another file, a comment starting with "included for" will define what was used.

     But, not everything can be done nicely in a single header file.
 That's why there are additional headers and source files to make *easy things*